Nadeem743894/Datacentric/docs/Guidance/Dashboarding.md

 ![alt text](image-2.png)

-The first page to open is the main page, the content and layout of which is defined in [index.py](/code/dashboard/index.py).
+The first page to open is the Home page, the content and layout of which is defined in [home.py](/code/dashboard/pages/home.py).
 Two buttons on the Navbar (defined in [navbar.py](/code/dashboard/navbar.py)) are included by default (top right), linking to pages [Home](localhost:8050) and [Example](localhost:8050/example).
 Clicking on [Example](localhost:8050/example) takes you to another default page, with various example graphs and features to get you started:

 ![alt text](image-3.png)